Bratislava City Breaks

 Castles and cathedrals

 Located in the southwest of the Old Town overlooking the Danube River is Bratislava Castle.
 Largely reconstructed in the 1950s, the castle is still a treat to explore and features a museum that holds a fascinating series of exhibitions detailing the history of the city.
 One of the oldest structures in Bratislava is St Martin's Cathedral.
 This gothic 14th-century church has been the site of the coronation of 11 different Austro-Hungarian monarchs, and is an unforgettable place to visit during your stay.
 For a glimpse into Bratislava’s modern legacy, the Most SNP bridge (aka UFO bridge) is a striking structure that crosses the river.
-There is a restaurant in the flying saucer-shaped viewing platform, which boasts stunning panoramas of the city.
+There is a restaurant in the flying saucer-shaped viewing platform, which boasts stunning panoramas of the city, perfect for rounding off your city break.

 Orchestras and football teams